rust-lang/rust/doc/rust.md

 Copyable
   : This kind includes all types that can be copied.
 All types with
-    sendable kind are copyable, as are shared boxes, shared closures, interface types, and structural types built out of these.
+    sendable kind are copyable, as are shared boxes, shared closures, trait types, and structural types built out of these.
 Noncopyable
   : [Resource](#resources) types, and every type that includes a
     resource without storing it in a shared box, may not be copied.